Rood-Jordan/DBMS-Project-CS-457/README.md

 Furthermore, this program allows insertion, deletion, and modification to tuples within tables.
 Extension has also been made to the select command where basic select commands with attribute title specification and basic query operations on data withing tables.

+Table joins functionality is also implemented with differing syntactical commands for specific joins such as inner join or left outer join.

 **Data is persistent (e.g., stored on hard drive) through use of relative path functionality.**

 ---